ziggythehamster/workling/README.markdown

 # Progress indicators and return stores

 Your worklings can write back to a return store.
 This allows you to write progress indicators, or access results from your workling.
 As above, this is fairly slim.
 Again, you can swap in any return store implementation you like without changing your code.
 They all behave like memcached.
 For tests, there is a memory return store, for production use there is currently a starling return store.
-You can easily add a new return store (over the database for instance) by subclassing Workling::Return::Store::Base.
+You can easily add a new return store (over the database for instance) by subclassing `Workling::Return::Store::Base`.
 Configure it like this in your test environment:

     Workling::Return::Store.instance = Workling::Return::Store::MemoryReturnStore.new